Getting started with SymfonyInsight as a freelancer consists of two simple steps:

 Once logged in, you will see your Dashboard, a page aggregating all the notifications related to your projects over time.
 At first, your Dashboard is empty: click on "Add a project" to start filling it.

 SymfonyInsight needs access to your code to analyze it.
-Configuring this access depends on where your code is hosted (GitHub, Bitbucket, GitLab, ...).
+SymfonyInsight can access code stored in GitHub, Bitbucket, GitLab, custom Git repositories, etc.

 Once SymfonyInsight has access to your code, it will automatically start a first analysis of your code.